 Who can apply

-To submit a Request for Assistance (RFA) application, you must be a legitimate Canadian rights holder.
-Trademarks must be registered with the Canadian Intellectual Property Office (CIPO).
+To submit a Request for Assistance (RFA) application, you must be a legitimate Canadian rights holder/owner.
+Trademarks and geographical indications must be registered with the Canadian Intellectual Property Office (CIPO).
 It is recommended that copyright also be registered with CIPO.
-For more information on registering a copyright or trademark with CIPO please visit its webpage at www.cipo.ic.gc.ca.
+For more information on registering a copyright, trademark or geographical indication with CIPO, visit the CIPO website.

 How to apply